Orbital-resolved Observation of Singlet Fission: Abstract

-In contrast, Chan \textit{et al.}~postulated a coherent mechanism \cite{Chan2013Jun}.
+In contrast to the CT-mediated mechanism, Chan \textit{et al.}~postulated a coherent mechanism \cite{Chan2013Jun}.
 They interpreted the instantaneous population of a low-energy signal in two-photon photoemission spectroscopy as a signature of the bitriplet \cite{Chan2011Dec}.
-In the coherent mechanism, the bitriplet is formed directly by optical excitation, which requires strong electronic coupling between diabatic FR and bitriplet states \cite{Tempelaar2017May, Miyata2019Mar}.
+In the coherent mechanism, the bitriplet is formed quasi instantaneously, which requires strong electronic coupling between diabatic FR and bitriplet states \cite{Tempelaar2017May, Miyata2019Mar}.

-Furthermore, an explanation based on a conical intersection mechanism has emerged, whereby a vibrational mode shuttles the singlet exciton wavepacket to a degeneracy of singlet and bitriplet manifolds, thereby driving SF \cite{Musser2015Apr, Bakulin2016Jan, Duan2020Sep}.
-In pentacene, an observed nuclear coherence has been interpreted as a signature of a conical intersection mechanism in SF \cite{Bakulin2016Jan, Duan2020Sep}.
+Furthermore, an explanation based on a conical intersection mechanism has emerged, whereby a vibrational mode shuttles the singlet exciton wave packet to a degeneracy of singlet and bitriplet manifolds, thereby driving SF \cite{Musser2015Apr, Bakulin2016Jan, Duan2020Sep}.
+In pentacene, an observed nuclear coherence has been interpreted as a signature of a conical intersection mechanism \cite{Bakulin2016Jan, Duan2020Sep}.

 The ambiguity in matching these mechanisms to experimental observations stems from an assignment problem.
-In the methods used thus far, states are mainly assigned by their energetic position.
-By going beyond spectral assignment and obtaining orbital- and localization-resolved information we will provide a more definite picture.
+In the methods used thus far, states are assigned by their energetic position.
+By going beyond spectral assignment and obtaining orbital- and localization-resolved information we provide a more definite picture.
 We hence study SF in crystalline pentacene with time- and angle-resolved photoemission spectroscopy (trARPES).
-The recorded 4D photoemission (PE) intensity is proportional to the time-dependent state occupation $f(E,\Delta t)$, the dipole matrix element $M^\mathbf{k}_{f,i}$ and the wavefunction overlap between the impulsively ionized initial state ($i$) and the cationic final state ($m$) of the $N-1$ electron system $\braket{\Psi^{N-1}_m|\Psi^{N-1}_i}$ \cite{Damascelli2003Apr}:
+The recorded 4D photoemission (PE) intensity is proportional to the time-dependent state occupation $f(E,\Delta t)$, the dipole matrix element $M^\mathbf{k}_{f,i}$ and the wave function overlap between the impulsively ionized initial state ($i$) and the several possible cationic final state ($m$) of the $N-1$ electron system $\qprod{\Psi^{N-1}_m}{\Psi^{N-1}_i}$ \cite{Damascelli2003Apr}:

 where the last term ensures energy conservation.
-The matrix element encodes information about the wavefunction of the initial state, which is imprinted in momentum maps, i.e.~constant energy cuts through the PE intensity.
-In the commonly used plane-wave approximation, the matrix element can be treated as Fourier transform of the initial wavefunction \cite{Puschnig2009Oct, Ziroff2010Jun, Moser2017Jan}.
-The initial wavefunction in the solid state in turn can be cast as a sum of Wannier functions $w$ centered at the lattice sites $\mathbf{R}$ and multiplied by a phase factor
+The matrix element encodes information about the wave function of the initial state, which is imprinted in momentum maps, i.e.~constant energy cuts through the PE intensity.
+In the commonly used plane-wave approximation, the matrix element can be treated as a Fourier transform of the initial wave function \cite{Puschnig2009Oct, Ziroff2010Jun, Moser2017Jan}.
+The initial wave function in the solid state in turn can be cast as a sum of Wannier functions $w$ centered at the lattice sites $\mathbf{R}$ and multiplied by a phase factor